themorlan/openREM/docs/install_offline.rst

 =====================================

 Follow the :doc:`install_windows`, :doc:`upgrade_windows_new_server`, or :doc:`upgrade_windows` instructions, installing
-the binary packages that were copied across.
+the binary packages that were copied across as well as IIS.
 Return to this page at the **Installing Python packages** section.

 .. _Offline-python-packages: